 1. Navigate to your Design Page

 To start experimenting with the design of your website, click on Design from your admin dashboard.

 2. Edit Your Layout, Colors, and Art

-On the next page, you’ll be able to edit your website layout, colors, and art (among other options we will get to below), and these are functionalities you can conveniently find on the left-hand side of the page.
+On the Design page, you’ll be able to edit your website layout, accent color, and art (among other options we will get to below), and these are functionalities you can conveniently find on the left-hand side of the page.

 Let’s start with your Layout: